ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* unit_system

-Unit system of material data, propagated from model
+Unit system of material data, propagated from model.

 <a id="material"></a>